A. Caraceni – with new website

 The history of the Caracenis can be quite confusing since there were so many great tailors bearing this name.
 Therefore, I want to tell you a little bit about this family.

-The Caracenis had been a tailoring family for a few generations, when Tommaso Caraceni from Ortona a Mare taught his craft to his sons Domenico, Galliano and Augusto.
-Probably the most famous one, Domenico, founded his tailor shop 1913 in Rome.
+The Caracenis had been a tailoring family for a few generations when Tommaso Caraceni from Ortona a Mare taught his craft to his sons Domenico, Galliano and Augusto.
+Probably the most famous one, Domenico, founded his tailor shop in 1913 in Rome.
 About two years later, he was drafted and had to close it down.
 When he came back from the war, he was blind and only a risky operation enabled him to see again.
 In the following years, Domenico opened his main shop in 1926 at Via Boncompagni 21 in Rome and later branches in Milan, Naples and Paris.
 Before his death in 1940, Augusto Caraceni had opened a store in Paris under his own name and within five years, he had become the most highly sought after tailor in Paris.
 Due to WWII, Augusto returned to Rome in 1940 just like his brother Galliano.

 In 1946, Augusto Caraceni opened his own shop at Via Fatebenefratelli 16 in Milan.
-Meanwhile, his son Mario Caraceni runs the business together with his son-in-law Carlo Andreacchio and his grandson Massimiliano Andreacchio Caraceni.
+Currently, his son Mario Caraceni runs the business together with his son-in-law Carlo Andreacchio and his grandson Massimiliano Andreacchio Caraceni.
 To this day, they still make suits at same premises under the name “A. Caraceni”.

 Galliano’s sons Tommy and Giulio left their father’s shop at Via Boncompagni 21 in 1963 and opened their own shop at Via Campania in Rome.